Frequently Asked Questions

 Where will I meet with my tutor?

 The Academic Success Center requires all sessions take place at a public, on-campus location.
-Tutoring will most often occur within the Academic Success Center.
+Tutoring will most often occur within the Academic Success Center, Lile 121, & JSC 234.

 What is the process for requesting tutoring?

-Any student requesting tutoring should fill out a Tutor Request Form .
-This form can be emailed, mailed, or dropped off at the Success Center.
-The student requesting tutoring will be contacted by the ASC staff, once the form has been processed, with a set appointment time.
+Any student requesting tutoring should register for tutoring in our center.
+Our staff will be more than happy to walk you through the registration process.
+If a student needs to request tutoring due to their subject not being available, they will be contacted by the ASC staff once the form has been processed, with a set appointment time.
 The student will need to sign in at the front desk for tutoring before each session.

 What happens if I cannot attend a tutoring session?

 If you cannot attend a session, please make sure you call or email the Academic Success Center at least 24 hours in advance.
 In the event that you are unable to give a 24 hour advance notice for unforeseen circumstances, please be sure to contact the Center as soon as possible.

 Academic Success Center